khagankhan/Network_Security/ScroogeCoin/README.md

 `git clone https://github.com/khagankhan/Network_Security.git`

+## Dependencies

+This project requires Java Development Kit (JDK) 8 or higher.
+Make sure to have it installed on your system.

+The project also requires the `rsa.jar` file for using the RSAKey class.
+Make sure to have it in your project directory.

+## Files Provided

+- `Transaction.java`: Represents a ScroogeCoin transaction with inner classes for transaction inputs and outputs.
+- `UTXO.java`: Represents an unspent transaction output.
+- `UTXOPool.java`: Represents the current set of outstanding UTXOs.
+- `rsa.jar`: Contains the RSAKey and RSAKeyPair classes for handling public/private key pairs.

 ## Usage

 1. Complete the implementation of `TxHandler.java`.
 Your implementation should be able to validate transactions and update the UTXOPool.